 Apparently, the bridge that Harry and Hagrid cross is at York station!
 There’s some debate about it, but why not take a pilgrimage to York’s main transport hub and watch out for steam trains that are Hogwarts-bound… York Railway Station, Station Road, York YO24 1AB

-Coming to York in 2021, The Hole in Wand will be a marvellously-magical world of magic mini-golf, based in Coppergate near the JORVIK Viking Centre.
+The Hole in Wand is a marvellously magical world of magic mini-golf, based in Coppergate near the JORVIK Viking Centre.
 Play a round, let them host your children’s birthday party or enjoy some of the many other magical experiences on offer.
-There will also be restorative potions and brews on offer, as well as tasty food.
+It’s a really fun thing to do with children aged 3+ (although better suited to 6+ if they want a fighting chance of getting a hole in one!).
+The attention to detail is excellent, it’s good value and you can even just pop in for a drink or something to eat.
+There are restorative potions and brews on offer, as well as tasty food (use your Little Vikings Family Card for a discount).
 Visit The Hole in Wand website for the latest information.

 4. Magic your way out of a wizard-themed escape room!